DevExpress/devextreme-react/README.md

 );
 ```

 Note that if you want to specify an initial value for an option in the uncontrolled mode, you should use appropriate attribute with the `default` prefix.
-In the example below the `value` option's initial value is defined using the `defaultValue` attribute.
+In the example above the `value` option's initial value is defined using the `defaultValue` attribute.

-### <a name="control-change"></a>Control Change ###
+### <a name="control-state-changes"></a>Control Over State Changes ###

-If you need to control how a component changes its state, you required to provide a property value and handle the appropriate event fired when this property is changed:
+If you need to fully control component state, provide the default value for the required property and handle the appropriate event fired when this property is changed:

 ```jsx
 import React from 'react';